Jesus24-Dev/real-time-chat-ReactTS-Socket.io/README.md

 # 🟦 ChatApp – Real-Time Chat Application

 **ChatApp** is a real-time messaging application where users can chat in public rooms or private conversations.
-It includes JWT-based authentication, persistent message history, visual notifications, and a modern interface built with React and TailwindCSS.
+It includes JWT-based authentication, persistent message history, and a modern interface built with React and TailwindCSS.

 ![home page](image.png)